spring-projects/sts4/vscode-extensions/vscode-spring-boot/DEVELOPER-NOTES.md

 To debug the language server, open `lib/Main.ts` and edit to set the `CONNECT_TO_LS` option to `true`.
 When you launch the app next by pressing `F5`...
-When it needs a language server it not launch a process but instead try to connect to an already running server on port `5007`.
+When it needs a language server it will not launch a process but instead try to connect to an already running server on port `5007`.
 It is up to you to ensure a server is running on that port by launching it beforehand with a commandline arguments: `-Dstandalone-startup=true`.